Culture of the Ming dynasty: Early Ming period

 The four-act zaju plays, which were the main form of Yuan drama, continued to be popular during the Ming dynasty.
 It is known that there were 520 plays written by a hundred different authors during this time.
 However, Ming authors focused more on creating multi-act plays called chuanqi, which were developed from the Song "southern plays" (nanxi).
 The accompanying music also underwent significant changes until the kunqu style became dominant.

 The authors of dramas were primarily men of letters during the Ming dynasty, although some lower-status dramatists emerged in its early days, whose works were often rejected.
 This was due to the belief that only the educated were capable of being successful authors.
-As a result, Ming drama was largely created by and for the elite, in contrast to the Yuan era.
+Ming drama was largely created by and for the elite, in contrast to the Yuan era.
 This trend was further reinforced by government regulations, such as the 1373 ban on actors portraying monarchs, their concubines, loyal courtiers, and noble patriots and sages from all dynasties, except for those who were considered models of proper behavior.
 Additionally, works that contained slander against monarchs and sages were also prohibited from being performed or printed.
 While these prohibitions were not always strictly enforced, Ming drama was generally not known for its direct political and social criticism, unlike Yuan drama.

 Due to the concentration of population and wealth in the southern region of China, southern art forms dominated the country.
 These included the dramatic form of chuanqi, (Note: Chuanqi were originally known as "marvel tales" during the Tang dynasty, and the term was later used for dramas during the late Yuan dynasty.
 Over time, the dramas of chuanqi and zaju became distinct, and during the early Qing dynasty, they were contrasted with each other.) which originated from the southern dramas of the Song period.